 - Subject Matter

 Employees may present complaints and grievances concerning their conditions of work.
 Such conditions include wages, hours, or any other matters related to the employer-employee relationship.
 Complaints and grievances should identify the basis of the dispute, including specific facts, and provide relevant documents or any other information pertinent to the matter.
 Complaints and grievances should also include the employee's desired result.

 Employee complaints regarding suspension without pay, demotion or disciplinary dismissal are processed pursuant to “Policies and Procedures for Discipline and Dismissal and Grievance of Employees”, in the University's Handbook of Operating Procedures: HOP 5-2420.
-Allegations of illegal discrimination contained in complaints or grievances will be forwarded to the Office of Institutional Equity for processing under the University's Handbook of Operating Procedures.
+Allegations of illegal discrimination contained in complaints or grievances will be forwarded to the Office for Inclusion and Equity for processing under the University's Handbook of Operating Procedures.

 Section II.
 Alternative Dispute Resolution

 The University favors communication between supervisors and employees in order to resolve workplace concerns promptly.
 In an attempt to resolve employee disputes promptly, alternative dispute resolution efforts are initially required for the processing of employee grievances.